AtticusYong/ankyanky/frontend/NOTES.md

 Oh, regarding that profile showing previous user instead of current logged in user, BT noticed the bug and explains in the beginning of Lect 66.

 Lect 71.
 Unable to send PUT request through Postman to update user info.
 Solution: add "isAdmin":false in the json object for the body e.g. {"name":"updatedName", "isAdmin":false}.
-See Q&A
+See Q&A for more details.